 Round 10: Tax Settings

 Shopify gives you plenty of freedom to include, or exclude taxes from the prices displayed on your store.
 They also support automatic tax rate calculations for the US via Shopify Tax.
-The downside is that it costs you 0.35% of your applicable revenue if you make more than $100k per year.
+The downside is that it can cost you 0.25% (for Shopify Plus users) or 0.35% (for all other Shopify users) of your applicable revenue if you make more than $100k per year.
 You can opt out of Shopify Tax and use their legacy tax calculations tool.
 However, Shopify says that they don’t “guarantee the accuracy of tax calculations”.

 Shopify also offers automatic calculations for the EU, UK and Canada.